 Math fact fluency!

 What can schools and parents do to help their students?
-Quick Math Facts Software (Download Quick Math Facts Software Free Now! )is a simple software tool that helps children achieve math fact fluency in 10 minutes a day or less.
+Quick Math Facts (Download Quick Math Facts Free Now! )is a simple software tool that helps children achieve math fact fluency in 10 minutes a day or less.
 A recent study in students with disabilities showed the effectiveness of self-graphing to improve math fact fluency (PM Figarola, “Effects of self-graphing and goal setting on the math fact fluency of students with disabilities.”
 Behav Anal Pract 2008;1(2):36-41).

 networked, and a home version, automatically graphs student progress in real time and